Advice for retailers affected by natural disasters.

 Getting your workplace up and running after a natural disaster may be difficult, so it is useful to consider in advance how things will be handled.
 People may be stressed and anxious so it is important to bear that in mind when getting the workplace started again.
 Try and be as empathetic as possible with these employees, and allow flexibility around taking leave if possible, especially if you have any employees who may be struggling.

 Retail NZ partners with Workplace Support who offer a counselling service to employees who may require this support.
-Please contact our advisors for more information on this service, or give them a call on 0800 472 472.
+Please contact our advisers for more information on this service, or give them a call on 0800 472 472.

 If needed, you should contact your insurance broker as soon as possible, to understand what you’re covered for in terms of business interruption insurance, building damage and stock damage.